 GeneCards Summary for SLC5A8 Gene

 SLC5A8 (Solute Carrier Family 5 Member 8) is a Protein Coding gene.
 Diseases associated with SLC5A8 include Pancreatic Colloid Cystadenoma and Pellagra.
-Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Metabolism.
 Gene Ontology (GO) annotations related to this gene include transporter activity and symporter activity.
 An important paralog of this gene is SLC5A12.

 UniProtKB/Swiss-Prot Summary for SLC5A8 Gene